The OCD Clinic is part of our adult primary care mental health services in:

 If you live in East Sussex you can call 03000 030 130 and ask to be referred to the OCD clinic.
 Alternatively, you can complete a self-referral form.
 This form can be found at the bottom of the Health in Mind contact page.
 In the self-referral form box it will ask you to state ‘What are your current difficulties, as you see them?'
 In this box please state that you would like to be referred to the OCD Clinic.

-If you live in Brighton and Hove you can call 0300 002 0060 and ask to be referred to the OCD Clinic or you can complete a self-referral form and state you would like to be referred to the OCD Clinic.
+If you live in Brighton and Hove you can complete a self-referral form and state you would like to be referred to the OCD Clinic.
 Click here for the self referral form for Brighton and Hove.

 Brighton and Hove Assessment and Treatment Service (ATS)